Ecuador: Hummingbird Extravaganza - Gems of the Andes

 Trip Considerations

 PACE: Moderate.
-Part III of the tour has the fastest pace and is the most physically demanding, though not difficult.
-Physically, this is generally not a difficult tour, although there are long days in the field and early starts, and in the south (Part III), there are some long drives.
-All the drives in the Northwest (Part I) are not long, and only a few drives are long in the East (Part II).
-There are some field lunches (2 lunches on Part I, 1 on Part II, and around 5 lunches on Part III), and the occasional field breakfast (1 on Part I, and possibly 1 on Part III).
+The SOUTH part of the tour has the fastest pace and is the most physically demanding, though not difficult.
+Physically, this is generally not a difficult tour, although there are long days in the field and early starts, and in the south, there are some long drives.
+Only a few drives are long in the EAST, and all of the drives in the NORTHWEST are not long (all are under 2.5 hours).
+There are some field lunches required on all three parts, (around 5 lunches in The SOUTH, 1 lunch in The EAST, and 2 lunches in The NORTHWEST), and the occasional field breakfast (1 in The SOUTH and 1 in The NORTHWEST).

 CLIMATE: Highly variable, ranging from hot and humid in the lowlands (usually around 68°-90°F, 20°-32°C), to cold in the high Andes, though it is only rarely below freezing even in the high Andes but can be very windy there at times.